 Prerequisite: A grade of "C" or better in ICS 111 or consent of instructor.
-The student learning outcomes are:

-- Use and implement abstract data types such as lists, stacks, queues, and trees. - Select the appropriate searching or sorting algorithm based on the algorithm's behavior. - Develop recursive algorithms and programs. - Use standard libraries or packages as well as advanced object-oriented programming techniques (polymorphism, inheritance, and encapsulation). - Produce robust and secure programs using exception handling and extensive program testing.
+- · Use and implement abstract data types such as lists, stacks, queues, and trees. - Select the appropriate searching or sorting algorithm based on the algorithm's behavior. - Develop recursive algorithms and programs. - · Use standard libraries or packages as well as advanced object-oriented programming techniques (polymorphism, inheritance, and encapsulation). - Produce robust and secure programs using exception handling and extensive program testing.